 The Manchester A.T.
-Training School (MATTS) will be re-opening in April 2020.
+Training School (MATTS) will be re-opening on 29th April 2020.

 Although STAT does not encourage part time training because of the many advantages of a more intensive course, it is also possible to train over a period longer than three years.

 We will also be offering individually designed courses for people who have already had a foundation course of lessons and who would like to deepen their Alexander Technique skills in an intensive group setting.

 Until the course re-opens, there are two classes available each week (see lower down on this page), and we recommend that potential trainees attend these classes as frequently as possible.

 Further information about the Manchester training course (MATTS)

 We will continue the long-established MATTS tradition of providing a first class traditional training as a teacher of the Alexander Technique.